Papa Gueye

-Papa Gueye (born 7 June 1984) is a former Senegalese professional footballer who played as a centre-back and current football coach at Metalist Kharkiv.
+Papa Gueye (born 7 June 1984) is a Senegalese former professional footballer who played as a centre-back and current vice-president of Metalist Kharkiv.

 Career

 Born in Dakar, Senegal, Gueye grew up in a family of school director (father) and a teacher (mother).
 He started playing football at 6 years old, attending a football club at school.
 In 1999, he enrolled in the school football club AS Douanes (Senegal).

 Metalist Kharkiv

 In 2006 Gueye moved from Volyn Lutsk to Metalist Kharkiv where he played as a central defender and a defensive midfielder.
 After more than 10 years in Kharkiv he signed a contract with Dnipro Dnipropetrovsk.

 Rostov

 On 31 August 2016, Gueye signed for Russian Premier League side FC Rostov.

 FC Aktobe

 On 23 February 2017, Gueye signed for Kazakhstan Premier League side FC Aktobe.